-As excitement builds in Cape Town, Africa and around the world for one of the most anticipated cultural events on the African continent for many decades, today, on World Tourism Day, 27 September 2016, Zeitz MOCAA announced the one-year countdown to the museum’s grand opening.
-This is set to be the most significant museum of contemporary art in Africa, and the largest art museum built in Africa in more than 100 years.
+Cape Town (27 September 2016) – As excitement builds in Cape Town, Africa and around the world for one of the most anticipated cultural events on the African continent for many decades, today, on World Tourism Day, Zeitz MOCAA announces the one-year countdown to the museum’s grand opening.
+This is set to be the most significant museum of contemporary art in Africa, and the largest museum built in Africa in more than 100 years.

-“At its heart, Zeitz MOCAA is centred on the promise of creating a museum that showcases the best talent and creativity of Africa and grants access to everyone.
-With less than one year to go to the Museum’s Grand Opening, we are seeing our vision of an accessible, contemporary art museum reach fruition,” said David Green, CEO of the V&A Waterfront and Co-Chair of Zeitz MOCAA’s Board of Trustees.
+“At its heart, Zeitz MOCAA is centred on the promise of creating a museum that showcases the best talent and creativity of Africans, and grants access to everyone.
+With less than one year to go to the museum’s grand opening, we are seeing our vision of an accessible contemporary art museum reach fruition,” says David Green, CEO of the V&A Waterfront and Co-chair of the Zeitz MOCAA Board of Trustees.

-Executive Director and Chief Curator of the Museum, Mark Coetzee said: “This Museum is a symbol, an icon, of the confidence we feel about being African, the confidence that we feel about our place in the world.
+Executive Director and Chief Curator of the museum, Mark Coetzee, says: “This museum is a symbol, an icon, of the confidence we feel about being African, the confidence we feel about our place in the world.
 And that’s what makes this so extraordinary.
-We have been given an opportunity to create a museum for all, and we must guarantee Access for All.
-The right to cultural participation and access to the artefacts that represent our diverse cultures is deeply rooted in human rights.
-This is a principle that Zeitz MOCAA will uphold, defend and keep as a central mission of its reason for being.”
+We have been given an opportunity to create a museum for all and we must grant access for all.
+The right to cultural participation, and access to the artefacts that represent our diverse cultures, is deeply rooted in human rights.
+This is a principle that Zeitz MOCAA will uphold, defend and keep as a central mission of its reason for being”.

 NOTES TO THE EDITOR

 Friday 22 – Monday 25 September 2017

 Wednesday – Monday 10 am – 6 pm